CSGuides/grad-job-guide/_deciding/negotiations.md

 years.
 Industry raises range between 0% and 15% yearly.
 You also get bonuses in industry.

-**Company Trivia**: Friends of Wes's at IBM have suggested that on a starting salary offer of $110,000 you should ask for another $10,000 right off the bat (and that they'll do it without blinking an eye).
+**Company Trivia**: Friends of Wes's at IBM have suggested that you should ask for another $10,000 right off the bat (and that they'll do it without blinking an eye).
 If for some reason you can't bring yourself to do that that it would be "criminal" not to ask for $5,000.
 However, multiple data points at Microsoft Research